June 20, 2016

 Step 5: Down the Hatch!

 The papers loaded into the hopper chute fall into the shredding mechanism.
-There are two potential shredding methods we use to perform our document destruction:
+There are two potential shredding methods we use to perform our document shredding:

 - Pierce-and-Tear Shredding